Ants vs Termites what’s the Difference?

 We see Ants crawling on the ground, most of us have stooped down and studied ants, watching them hurry along, busy gathering food, so we know what they look like.
-But Subterranean termites are subterranean creatures and when on the surface of the ground they are susceptible to the suns ultraviolet rays so they almost never expose themselves to view.
+But Subterranean termites are subterranean creatures and when on the surface of the ground they are susceptible to the sun’s ultraviolet rays so they almost never expose themselves to view.
 So we don’t usually get a good look at a termite.

 Ants vs Termites Distinguishing Characteristics

-In the picture above you’ll see an ants vs termites graphic, winged ant on the left and a winged termite on the right.
+In the picture above you’ll see ants vs termites graphic, winged ant on the left and a winged termite on the right.
 They are generally the same size, have 6 legs each and two antenna and four wings, but study the picture closely and you will see differences.
 Here is a list of the most obvious differences.

-- Each have four wings, two pairs, all four termite wings are the same shape and size, verse the ant who ha two pair with each pair of ant wings being a different length.
+- Each has four wings, two pairs, all four termite wings are the same shape and size, verse the ant who ha two pair with each pair of ant wings being a different length.

 - The Ant swarmer and the Termite Swarmer are similar colors.

 Ant vs Termite ID Tips

 - When you find swarming termites you usually see hundreds or more.
 With flying ants, you may only see a few here or there.

 - If you can not identify the bug you catch show it to your Exterminator.

 - Collect and save what you find in a zip lock bag and be careful not to squish it.
 Trapping it in a jar is best.